Updated February 10, 2021 with the latest forgiveness guidance and applications.

 “For each employee, enter the average number of hours paid per week, divide by 40, and round the total to the nearest tenth.
 The maximum for each employee is capped at 1.0.

-Make sure you understand that you have these two options for calculating FTE.
+Make sure you understand that you have these options for calculating FTE.
 This calculation is going to be very important for forgiveness purposes as you’ll see when we walk through the application.

 As you follow along here, note that we have copied actual fields and their instructions from the SBA application.
 Tips in italics below those fields are our comments, based on our understanding of the current guidance.